iprovalo/vizoozie/README.md

 1. Standard workflow shapes are used for start/end/process/join/fork/decision.

-2. Colors for Actions Types (see vizoozie.properties):
+2. Colors for Actions Types are defined in the vizoozie.properties.

-java: blue
-map-reduce: green
-fs: gray
-pig: bisque
-ssh: khaki
-sub-workflow: pale golden
+Enjoy!

 Ivan